Key Insights

 To earn and keep the 3% match, you must maintain your Robinhood Gold membership for one year from the date of your first contribution with a 3% boost.
 Additionally, withdrawing funds from a Traditional IRA before age 59½ may incur a 10% IRS early withdrawal penalty, and Roth IRA earnings withdrawn early may be subject to taxes and penalties.

-You can keep the entire match if you withdraw funds before the 5-year mark and your remaining IRA balance stays at or above your original contribution amount plus the match amount.
+You keep the full match only if withdrawals don’t reduce your balance below your original contribution plus the match amount.

 However, if your withdrawal causes your remaining balance to fall below this threshold, Robinhood may charge an Early IRA Match Removal Fee.
-This fee is proportional to the amount withdrawn and does not necessarily match the entire amount.
+This fee is proportional to the portion of the matched funds you withdraw, not the full match amount.”

 For example, if you contributed $1,000 and earned a $10 match, then withdrew $800, leaving a balance of $210, you’ll be charged an Early IRA Match Removal Fee of $8, not the full $10 match.